Hao Wu

 The Calculation (The "What If"):

-If 190 deaths represents the remaining 30% of risk, we calculate the total (100%) risk as follows:
+If 190 deaths represent the remaining 30% of risk, we calculate the total (100%) risk as follows:

 Net Gain: By buckling up, you "buy" approximately 4.2 Micromorts of safety for every 1,000 km driven.